ionic-enterprise/tutorials-and-demos-ng/README.md

 To develop any if the projects within the mono-repo, use the `--filter` option with a couple of standard scripts.
 For example, to work on the `tea-taster` demo, open a couple of terminal sessions and run the following commands:

-- `pnpm --filter ./demos/tea-taster start`
+- `pnpm --filter tea-taster start`
-- `pnpm --filter ./demos/tea-taster test:dev`
+- `pnpm --filter tea-taster test:dev`

 ## Credentials